A destination submerged in sustainable experiences

-The customer journey of Vök features different bathing experiences, for a varied, enjoyable experience for the Vök Baths guests.
-Our service design team also explored the local heritage, culture, and habits to build a multifaceted service offering nature and culinary experiences beyond just a swimming pool.
+The customer journey of Vök Baths features different bathing experiences.
+Our service design team also explored the local heritage, culture, and habits to design natural and culinary experiences beyond the pool.

-The Vök Baths experience begins with a cup of tisanes brewed with the spring water with local herbs.
-The custom-made tisane bar at the entrance hall features a statement copper pipe that carries hot water directly from the hot water spring below the lake.
+The custom-made tea bar at the entrance hall features a statement copper pipe that carries hot water directly from the hot water spring below the lake.
 The concrete counter gives a natural, tactile feel.